To Hive or Not to Hive – is Beekeeping in Churchyards and Cemeteries a Good Idea?

 Is beekeeping the right thing for you?

 First of all, beekeeping is about managed honeybees.
 It is not about the conservation of wild bee species.
 Although there are positive benefits of honeybees and beekeeping, there are concerns in the conservation world that, in certain circumstances, managed honeybees can have detrimental impacts on wild pollinator species – through competition for resources and disease transmission.
+Just one hive can have 50,000 bees!
 For more information about this topic, please visit the Bumblebee Conservation Trust Managed honeybees – Bumblebee Conservation Trust

 And there is also a good article explaining the potential impact here: https://www.apicultural.co.uk/do-managed-honey-bees-compete-with-wild-bees-for-floral-resources